|

 Spencer "Smokey" Stratton

-word, a free spirit forever looking for new challenges and new horizons.
+the word, a free spirit forever looking for new challenges and new

-He left his homeland to race on the grass, dirt and concrete tracks in
+horizons.
+He left his homeland to race on the grass, dirt and

-Australia at the age of nineteen in 1923, the following year he
+concrete tracks in Australia at the age of nineteen in 1923, the

-incidentally by our old friend Johnny Hoskins.
-He recovered and resumed
+old friend Johnny Hoskins.
+Spencer recovered and resumed his

-his career setting track records at a number of venues in Australia with
+riding career setting track records at a number of venues in

-the odd visit home to race in NZ.
-In 1926 it was back to the States to
+Australia with the odd visit home to race in NZ.
+In 1926 it was

 travelled to the UK in 1928 Smokey was a fellow passenger as the flood